GITJJosshh245123/MAUIElementCreationTask/README.md

 # Description

-Clone the program to your local machine, add a new button element to the application, and set its properties to the following values:
+Clone the program to your local machine, and add a new **Button** element to the application, and set its properties to the following values:

 - `x:Name`: `CloseBtn`
 - `Text`: `Close`